huydd79/conjur-github-integration/README.md

 ## Testing with Github Action
 Creating github action workflow to test for conjur communication.
 You can copy two yaml file from this repo to your environment and run it.

+Those workflow can be run with online github runner.
+You may not need to setup the local runner for this testing.

 ## Huy.Do